ichabod801/poker_db/README.md

 However, some people had linked to my collection, and were sad to see it go bye-bye.
 The idea here is to turn that database into a git repository, maybe with a simple CLI interface written in Python.
 It's a work in progress, complicated by the lack of the original data files.
 Everything has to be scraped from the original HTML files.

+## Using the Database

+To use the database, just go to the all_web folder, and open up the all_web_toc.html file.
+That provides links to all of the sub-files with the poker variants in them, and you can just browse from there.
+Alternatively, you can look in the all_md folder for markdown versions of those files (the markdown files do not have links, so there is no table of contents file).

+To use the interface to the database, download the zip of the latest release or clone the current repo.
+Then open poker_var.py with python.
+The interface has tools for loading subsets of the database into libraries and then exporting them in different formats.
+Type 'help' for an introduction to those tools.

+## Contributions

+I am not accepting unsolicited pull requests.
+Talk to me before doing a pull request.

+If you have a problem or want a change, please add a issue to the project.
+Please use the appropriate tags.
+Use 'bugs' for bugs with the python program, 'data' for problems with the data (including typos in rules), 'variant' for requests to add a new variant to the database (this is on hold pending adding that functionality to the interface), and 'feature' for new feature request.
+Please be clear in your description of the problem.
+I reserve the right to reject any issue I don't understand or that doesn't have proper tags.

 ## Changes

 I reviewed all of the rules by hand.
 A part of the old database that was not visible from the HTML output was that rules had a type and card number.
 So, for example, a rule to deal five cards down to each player would have a rule type of 'deal' and a card number of 5.
 Some rule types (like showdown rules) don't deal with cards, but the card number was still used to differentiate different sub-types of those rule types.
 Since this was not visible from the HTML, I had to recreate this from scratch.
 It's different than it was, but I'm not entirely sure at this point what it was.